aryomuzakki/muzakki/README.md

 # Hi, I'm Muhammad Aryo Muzakki

-This is my personal website, and this is a work in progress.
+This is my personal website (minimum version)

 Thank you~